pmorch/btrfs-snapshot-growth/README.md

 # BTRFS snapshot growth

-It has always bothered by btrfs that I have no good way of seeing btrfs disk usage over time.
+It has always bothered me with btrfs that I have no good way of seeing btrfs disk usage over time.

 I know about `btrfs quota` (not good for performance) and `btrfs filesystem du